Code-Institute-Submissions/foodium_milestone_project_four/README.md

 I decided to keep the design simple for Foodium.
 Foodium is minimalistic in design with a focus on a good user experience to help users find items they are looking for, and have a seamless checkout experience.
 I wanted the site to be bright and have a magical feel to it.
 I kept the color scheme to a minimum.

 ### Wireframes
-The wireframes used in this project were built using Balsamiq Wire[Balsamiq](https://balsamiq.com/).
+The wireframes used in this project were built using Balsamiq Wireframes [Balsamiq](https://balsamiq.com/).
 These were the first versions but in the development process, there were many changes.

 During the development process some changes were made.